tastyware/tastytrade/docs/paper.rst

        schedule=datetime(...),
    )

-By default, orders are filled after a random delay between 0 and 10 seconds.
-However, via :class:`~tastytrade.order.FillBehavior` you can configure a custom delay, a specific fill time, immediate fill/rejection of an order, or even partial fills!
+Via :class:`~tastytrade.order.FillBehavior` you can configure a custom delay, a specific fill time, immediate fill/rejection of an order, or even partial fills!

 The paper API works just as well outside of normal market hours, so :class:`~tastytrade.order.OrderTimeInForce` is just a formality.